Mya (singer): Voice and songwriting

-Since the beginning of her career, Mya has always been artistically involved in her career.
-Harrison writes the majority of her own material for her studio albums.
+Since the beginning of her career, Mýa has always been artistically involved in her career.
+She writes the majority of her own material for her studio albums.
 In an interview, she explained she writes 99.9% of her albums, and when songs are submitted to her, if she feels the song is something that feels like something she can perform well and hits close to home, then she feels comfortable doing it.
-Harrison is known for writing sexually-driven lyrics and female empowerment compositions with a bit of an edge to them through her love for free-spirited word play.
-Mya's music typically "bridge the gap between" pop/R&B and "street-level" hip-hop.
-On her third album Moodring, she explored other genres such as techno and reggae.
+Her lyrics usually fall somewhere between hopeful and melancholy.
+The singer is also known for writing sexually-driven lyrics and female empowerment compositions with a bit of an edge to them through her love for free-spirited word play.
+Her music typically "bridge the gap between" pop/R&B and "street-level" hip-hop.
+According to writer Cynthia Fuchs from PopMatters it's difficult to categorize Mya, because she has a "tendency to blend music genres".
+Her third album Moodring, consisted of various genres including, R&B, hip hop, Techno, pop and reggae.

 In an interview with People, she revealed she draws her musical inspirations from humming a melody off the note of a whirring fan or tapping her foot to the rhythm of the bathtub dripping; commenting she can hear melodies from natural sounds like birds chirping or the taxis and construction in Manhattan.
-Occasionally, Harrison wishes she could stop the music.
+Occasionally, Mýa wishes she could stop the music.
 "In the middle of a conversation, I'll start humming or moving my feet, and my friends will say, 'You can't be serious,'" she notes.
 "It's such a reflex that I'm totally unaware I look like an idiot."
 Most of her songs are helmed from personal experiences in her life as well as friends' experiences.

-Harrison has co-produced most of her records since 2000.
+Mýa has coproduced most of her records since 2000.
 She has her own recording studio and label imprint, Planet 9 and is heavily involved in the production of her music and every single process, from writing and recording to producing, mixing, and mastering her own projects.
-Harrison is very active in all aspects of her career from the actual production to the business; formulating the beat, creating the concept, and coming up with the melodies.
+Mýa is very active in all aspects of her career from the actual production to the business; formulating the beat, creating the concept, and coming up with the melodies.